The Plastic Problem in your Beauty Routine

 - Install a fiber filter.

 The list of surprising items that contain plastic can go on!
 If you’re ever in doubt, just remember the 3 R’s of Plastic Free July: Refuse, Reduce, Reuse.
+If you want to go further, learn how to start going plastic-free today.

 What’s one item you were surprised to learn has plastic?
 Let us in the comments below or on Instagram, @Natracare.